SarahMoradi/github-config/README.md

-Hey there 👩‍💻
+<h1>Hey there 👩‍💻</h1>
 <!-- <hr/> -->

-I am Sarah Moradi 👩, Motivated frontend/> developer from Iran🐱‍👤.
-Skilled in social relationships and team working 🙋‍♀🤝.
-Also interested in learning daily about new technology for upsurging performance 💻.
-It is considerable to mention that I utilize my creativity at work 🌈. hobbies and interests that I could point to would be designing 🌊, graphical artworks 🖍, painting and reading books 📚.
+I am Sarah Moradi, frontend/> developer from Iran.
+Skilled in social relationships and team working.
+Also interested in learning daily about new technology for upsurging performance.
+It is considerable to mention that I utilize my creativity at work. hobbies and interests that I could point to would be designing, graphical artworks 🖍, painting and reading books.
 <br/>
 <br/><br/>